 Why Drinking and Driving is So Dangerous

-As soon as alcohol enters your body, you get affected in subtle ways.
+Although the rate of DUI crashes and fatalities decreases year after year, these crashes remain a top cause of accident-induced deaths.
+As soon as alcohol enters your body, you are affected in subtle ways.
 Multiple systems react to the alcohol as it moves through your digestive system and into your bloodstream.
-Some common effects alcohol may have on your body are:
+Some common effects alcohol may have on your body include the following:

-The extent to which alcohol will affect you personally all depends on your genes, environment, and how long it stays in your system.
+The extent to which alcohol will affect you personally depends on your genes, environment, and how long it stays in your system.
 Generally, alcohol impacts the following organs:

 Many of these health effects are subtle and cause damage after years of drinking.
-In the short-term, having a drink leads to:
+In the short term, having a drink leads to:

 - Reduced coordination